Skip to main content

 • Certification that you are purchasing a nonresident 3-day license and will only hunt waterfowl.

-The Natural Resources Police, Safety Education and Outreach Unit provides the Hunter Education Course required to obtain the Certificate of Competency in Firearms and Hunter Safety.
+The Natural Resources Police, Outreach Unit provides the Hunter Education Course required to obtain the Certificate of Competency in Firearms and Hunter Safety.
 In addition to traditional classroom courses, an online course is available for those age 13 and older that requires a mandatory one day Hunter Education Field Day Workshop.

 Full Season Hunting Licenses